codehub-kirans/sveltekit-kirans/src/routes/values/+page.md

 Nokia may require me to not tell you about something, but it cannot require me to lie to you.
 I bias toward transparency and candor.
 You can ask anything, either professionally or personally.
 Most of the time, I'll answer.
 Very rarely, I won't.
 I'm committed to never lying to you.

 ## How can I help you?
-- ***Provide context.*** Most of my day is spent on information, decision making, nudging and sharing context/information.
+- ***Provide context***.
+Most of my day is spent on information, decision making, nudging and sharing context/information.
 I’ll try to push information to you as much as I can but feel free to ask about anything else.
-- ***Provide an outside(ish) perspective.*** I won’t be working on your project day to day but will be close enough to have informed thoughts.
+- ***Provide an outside(ish) perspective***.
+I won’t be working on your project day to day but will be close enough to have informed thoughts.
-- ***Cheer.***  “I will celebrate your successes".
+- ***Cheer***.
+“I will celebrate your successes".
-- ***Feedback.*** Please let me know how else I can help.
+- ***Feedback***.
+Please let me know how else I can help.

 ## How can you help me?
 - ***Be accountable***.
 This is the expectation.
 Let me know if there is something preventing you from accomplishing this.
+- ***Be open***.
+Feel free to openly reach out for any issue(s) that impedes your work, either professionally or personally.
+I'll try my best to help where I can if it is in my area of competence or refer you to the most competent person.
 - ***Disagree with me***.
 The best solutions comes from a healthy level of debate.
 We need to be able to separate our ideas from our egos.
 I’ll challenge your ideas with the goal of coming to the best possible solution, I hope you’ll challenge mine.
 - ***Tell me when I screw up***.
 This is very important.
 I screw up and sometimes don’t notice.
 I need to know or I’ll likely do it again.
 - ***Communicate***.
 One of my jobs is to provide context.
 Are you missing some?
 Let me know and I’ll fill you in or go find out.